 Squirrels can be very interesting and enjoying to watch.
 However they can also be very destructive.
 When feeding squirrels you always raise the chances that you will have an issue with squirrels entering into your home.
 They may be looking for a nesting site or may just be looking to seek inhabitance out of the weather.
 They love a warm attic full of insulation to use as bedding.
 Most have 1-2 litters per year.
 Each litter containing 2-3 young.
 Young are born around February to March and a second litter July to August.
 Squirrels may be an issue in attics, air ducts, dryer vents, walls, and ceilings where they take refuge.

 In Ohio bats often dwell in structures, if that structure happens to be your home you may need assistance from a wildlife professional such as us.
-If there is a bat in your home, don't panic we will remove it.
-Its important for speedy removal to know where the bat can be found.
+If there is a bat in your living area, don't panic we will remove it.
+For a successful removal it helps to know where the bat can be found, so confine it to one room or keep track of where it is until we can get there.
 Bat control is regulated by the Federal Fish and Wildlife Service therefore there are certain guidelines that must be followed.
 During a bat exclusion from a home we go over 3 main things.
 First an assessment to determine the number of bats using the home.
 Secondly, where they are getting in and how to exclude them from re-entry.
 Finally, what damage they have done and what we can do to to fix that, such as insulation removal, replacement and work to the exterior of the home.

 Birds may enter a structure such as your home to seek a nesting site, often during spring months.
 With this may come noise and a mess of nesting materials.
 Birds can access homes through a variety of areas such as dryer vents, construction gaps, rotted wood, openings in soffit areas, and various other small gaps.
 Birds may carry diseases which may be harmful to health of the people living in the home which can be transported through air ducts and vents.
 We strongly encourage removal of both the birds and nesting materials upon discovery.
 Another way birds can be destructive to homes is when species such as woodpeckers decide to go for the side of your home.
 We install devices that will keep them off!!